Bengal Tiger (2015 film): Casting

 Ravi Teja played the role of Akash Narayan, an aimless youth with a master's degree in computers, whose reckless life changes after facing an insult.
-Tamannaah, the female lead of Nandi's Racha (2012), was signed as one of the two female leads as Ravi Teja was keen on working with her.
-Impressed with her performance in Jil, Nandi approached Rashi Khanna to play the role of the other female lead.
+Tamannaah Bhatia, the female lead of Nandi's Racha (2012), was signed as one of the two female leads as Ravi Teja was keen on working with her.
+Impressed with her performance in Jil, Nandi approached Raashii Khanna to play the role of the other female lead.
 Khanna stated that she and Tamannaah have roles of equal importance in the film.
 Regarding her role, Khanna said that she would play an "intelligent girl" and shed weight for the same.
 She added that her subplot in the film, which explores the relationship she shares with her father (played by Rao Ramesh), has its "own importance in the overall scheme of things".
 Boman Irani was cast for a crucial supporting role.

 Posani Krishna Murali and Sayaji Shinde were cast for key supporting roles.
 Nassar was signed in on for a key supporting role as well.
 Brahmanandam was chosen to play an important role.
 Ramaprabha, Tanikella Bharani, Nagineedu, and Prabhu joined the film's cast in its first schedule.
 Harshvardhan Rane made a cameo appearance in the film as Khanna's lover and stated that there is a love triangle between him, Ravi Teja and Khanna.
 Aksha Pardasany too made a cameo appearance in the film and all her scenes in the film were with Ravi Teja.

 Brahmaji's inclusion in the film's cast was confirmed in late June 2015.
 Prabhakar and Prudhviraj confirmed their inclusion in the film's cast in early August 2015.
 Hamsa Nandini was signed in mid August 2015 to make a special appearance in a song.
 Nandini said in an interview that she would sport three looks in the song which she called a "high-fashion with a desi twist" and added that the song is a mix of massy dance beats and EDM grooves.